April 2, 2026

 What enforcement has looked like

-*The following reflects general industry observations and is not legal advice or enforcement-strategy guidance.*
+*The following reflects public-source monitoring and is not legal advice or enforcement-strategy guidance.*

 What compliance teams have learned

-If your customer-facing channels include any AI, the disclosure surface is the immediate compliance priority.
+If customer-facing channels include any AI, the disclosure surface is the immediate compliance priority.
 Verify:

 • The disclosure appears at the start of the interaction